cvs-health/testaro/README.md

 Tenon says that tests are typically completed in 3 to 6 seconds but that the latency can be longer, depending on demand.

-Therefore, you can include a `tenonRequest` command early in your job, and a `tenon` test command late in your job.
+Therefore, you can include a `tenonRequest` act early in your job, and a `tenon` test act late in your job.
 Tenon will move your request through its queue while Testaro is processing your job.
-When Testaro reaches your `tenon` test command, Tenon will most likely have completed your test.
+When Testaro reaches your `tenon` test act, Tenon will most likely have completed your test.
 If not, the `tenon` test will wait and then make a second request before giving up.

 Thus, a `tenon` test actually does not perform any test; it merely collects the result.
-The page that was active when the `tenonRequest` command was performed is the one that Tenon tests.
+The page that was active when the `tenonRequest` act was performed is the one that Tenon tests.

 In case you want to perform more than one `tenon` test with the same job, you can do so.
-Just give each pair of commands a distinct `id` property, so each `tenon` test command will request the correct result.
+Just give each pair of acts a distinct `id` property, so each `tenon` test act will request the correct result.

 Tenon recommends giving it a public URL rather than giving it the content of a page, if possible.
-So, it is best to give the `withNewContent` property of the `tenonRequest` command the value `true`, unless the page is not public.
+So, it is best to give the `withNewContent` property of the `tenonRequest` act the value `true`, unless the page is not public.

 If a `tenon` test is included in a job, environment variables named `TENON_USER` and `TENON_PASSWORD` must exist, with your Tenon username and password, respectively, as their values.
 You can obtain those from [Tenon](https://tenon.io/documentation/overview).